Grading Procedure

 sum of (course units)

-7. Student appeals against course grades
+7. How a student appeals a course grades

 Disputes about course grades will be resolved in accordance with the Student Complaints Resolution Procedure.